P-p-H-d/mlib/README.md

 Otherwise the needed objects are embedded within the structure, preventing any other allocations.

-The size of the buffer shall be lower or equal than the maximum of the type `int`.
+The size of the buffer shall be lower or equal than the maximum of the type `unsigned int`.

 Multiple additional policy can be applied to the buffer by performing a logical or of the following properties:

 * `BUFFER_QUEUE` — define a FIFO queue (default),
 * `BUFFER_STACK` — define a stack (exclusive with `BUFFER_QUEUE`),
-* `BUFFER_THREAD_SAFE` — define thread safe functions (default),
-* `BUFFER_THREAD_UNSAFE` — define thread unsafe functions (exclusive with `BUFFER_THREAD_SAFE`),
 * `BUFFER_PUSH_INIT_POP_MOVE` — change the behavior of `PUSH` to push a new initialized object, and `POP` as moving this new object into the new emplacement (this is mostly used for performance reasons or to handle properly a shared_ptr semantic).
 In practice, it works as if `POP` performs the initialization of the object.
 * `BUFFER_PUSH_OVERWRITE` — `PUSH` overwrites the last entry if the queue is full instead of blocking,
 * `BUFFER_DEFERRED_POP` — do not consider the object to be fully popped from the buffer by calling the pop method until the call to `pop_deferred` ; this enables to handle object that are in-progress of being consumed by the thread.

 This container is designed to be used for synchronization inter-threads of data (and the buffer variable should be a global shared one).
-A function tagged "thread safe" is thread safe only if the container has been generated with the `THREAD_SAFE` option.

 The oplist shall have at least the following operators (`INIT_SET`, `SET` and `CLEAR`), otherwise it won't generate compilable code.